NativeScript/docs-v7/core-concepts/navigation-angular.md

 nativeScriptBootstrap(NavigationTestPageRouter, [NS_ROUTER_PROVIDERS]);
 ```

-The main difference here is that when navigating - the new component will be loaded in a separate `Page` as a root view.
+The main difference here is that when navigating - the new component will be loaded as a root view in a **new** `Page`.
 This means that any content *outside* the `page-router-outlet` will not be included in the new page.
-This is the reason why the `page-router-outlet` is the single root element in the application component.
+This is the reason why the `page-router-outlet` is usually the single root element in the application component.

 Here is the result: